Charly Bliss

-Charly Bliss are an American power pop band from Brooklyn, New York, who formed in 2011.
+Charly Bliss is an American power pop band from Brooklyn, New York, who formed in 2011.
 The band's line-up is composed of siblings Eva (lead vocals, guitar) and Sam (drums) Hendricks, lead guitarist Spencer Fox, and bassist Dan Shure.
-To date, the band have released two studio albums: Guppy (2017) and Young Enough (2019).
+To date, the band have released three studio albums, Guppy (2017), Young Enough (2019), and Forever (2024).

 The music of Charly Bliss has been described as "bubblegrunge", a portmanteau of bubblegum pop and grunge music.
 Of Guppy, Pitchfork wrote that the band "hone in on [sic] an era from about 20 years ago, when seemingly every other band came blissed out, drenched in sun, and outfitted for a spot on the 10 Things I Hate About You or Jawbreaker soundtrack next to Veruca Salt."

 History

-Early career and EP
+2011-2015: EP, A Lot to Say EP, and Soft Serve EP

 Eva and Sam Hendricks grew up in Westport, Connecticut, the children of devoted music fans.
 Eva first developed her interests in musical theater and also sang jingles for local commercials.
 She first met Spencer Fox, a former child actor who voiced Dash Parr in the 2004 film The Incredibles, outside of a Tokyo Police Club show at New York's Webster Hall.
-Fox moved to Westport mid-way through his junior year of high school and began collaborating with Eva on songs.
+Fox moved to Westport midway through his junior year of high school and began collaborating with Eva on songs.
 Their earliest recordings, more acoustic, folk-based, and recorded in her bedroom, were posted to YouTube.
 Eva planned to go to New York University (NYU)'s Clive Davis Institute of Recorded Music post-graduation, and wanted to have a finished product to enter the program with.
 She and Fox recorded an extended play under the Charly Bliss name, simply titled EP, which posted to Bandcamp in 2011.

 Their first tour was a six-month stint across Connecticut that was sparsely attended by friends and "a few drunk townies".
 Eva went on to attend NYU, while Fox attended the State University of New York at Purchase, and Sam Hendricks diverged to attend Ohio's Miami University.

-2013-2015: A Lot to Say EP and Soft Serve EP

 Their second EP, A Lot to Say, was released in 2013.
 The first iteration of Charly Bliss included bassist Kevin Copeland, who eventually left to pursue other interests.
 They toured consistently, opening for bands such as Sleater-Kinney, Wolf Parade, and Veruca Salt.

 In June 2014, they released the EP Soft Serve, which included a three-part video series as well as a comic book trilogy.
 After Copeland's exit, the band recruited Dan Shure on bass.
 He and Fox had met at theater camp as children and were longtime friends.
 At that time, Shure was directing off-Broadway productions but was an early fan of the band and did not want to miss the opportunity to join.